Thai Turkey Meatballs

 This post may contain affiliate links.

-weeknight dinners truly do not have to be as difficult or boring as we make them out to be in our heads!
-I get it, I too am always looking for ways to switch things up without a lot of effort — and I’m a food blogger!
+Weeknight dinners truly do not have to be as difficult or boring as we make them out to be in our heads!
+I get it – I am always looking for ways to switch things up without a lot of effort.

 Turkey meatballs are leaner than regular beef meatballs, and these have the most divine curry sauce studded with vegetables.
 Serve over rice and serve with your favorite sides.
 You’re going to love the bold flavors of this one-pot meal!